aloys/book-collection/README.md

 docker-compose up elk;
 ```

-This will starts Elasticsearch, Logastah, and kibana
+This will starts Elasticsearch, Logastah, and kibana docker container.

 To access Kibana UI open this URL:
 http://localhost:5601/